Joe Douglas and the New York Jets hope they found their long-term backup quarterback in James Morgan. Blewett’s Blitz breaks it down.

 Blewett’s Blitz breaks down Morgan’s collegiate film (26 plays in total), posing the question, “Did the Jets find their long-term backup quarterback?”

-***The video comes first with Blewett’s text snippet to follow.
+***The clips come first with Blewett’s text analysis to follow.
 Only SUBSCRIBERS can view the entire article.

 It’s the mesh-sit concept here from FIU.
 Morgan drops back (three-step) as he reads the linebackers.
 The sit route comes open but Morgan has quick pressure from the right as his right guard gets beat.
 Won’t knock him there, as it would’ve taken a pretty ridiculous anticipation throw combined with poise.

 Morgan gets over top of the pressure because of the angle of the defensive tackle.
 More pressure from the outside but Morgan needs to get his eyes to the drag that’s wide open.
 Would’ve taken general accuracy plus the willingness to take a shot, but instead, he takes the sack.

 FIU is in a third-and-1 situation.
 Morgan drops back (would like to see some more condensed/less hoppy footwork) as he is reading the middle of the field, right side, and then the left.
 On the left, he is looking at the linebacker who matches the corner-post from the slot wide receiver.

 Morgan is looking to throw this and probably could’ve for a first, but again, he has pressure prohibiting him from doing so.
 Morgan tries to scramble out to his left but gets chased down by the outside linebacker.